The WHY in Business Processes: Discovery of Causal Execution Dependencies: Background

-Without any further assumptions about a given dataset, it may only be possible to distinguish independence between t(A) and t(B) and dependence between the two activities.
-However, we may not be able to tell whether t(A) depends on t(B) or vice versa.
-Identifying the direction of dependence could be disentangled with some additional assumptions about the dependence concerning its functional form and error distribution.
-Particularly, when we can model the execution dependence between activities $A$ and $B$ as a linear relation as follows:
+However, \chadded[id=add]{in observational circumstances as in our case, where intervention is not viable,} we may not be able to tell whether t(A) depends on t(B) or vice versa. \chadded[id=add]{Contemporary CD algorithms disentangle this issue of} \chdeleted[id=del]{I}\chadded[id=add]{i}dentifying the direction of dependence \chdeleted[id=del]{could be disentangled} with some additional assumptions about the dependence concerning its functional form and error distribution.
+Particularly, \chadded[id=add]{if}\chdeleted[id=del]{when} we can model the execution dependence between activities $A$ and $B$ as a linear relation\chadded[id=add]{ship, we can represent it} as follows:

-In a typical business process, given such settings, it is plausible to consider such a linear form of dependence between $t(A)$ and $t(B)$, where the duration for both activities executions may be captured by some uniform or exponential distributions (i.e., non-Gaussian).
-For simplicity, we also assume negligible transition times (i.e., $\beta_{AB}=1$), that could be relaxed by capturing the transitions themselves as another activity.
+In a typical business process, given such settings, it is plausible to consider such a linear form of dependence between $t(A)$ and $t(B)$, where the duration of both activities' executions may be captured by \chadded[id=add]{a non-Gaussian}\chdeleted[id=del]{some uniform or exponential} distribution \chdeleted[id=del]{(i.e., non-Gaussian)}\chadded[id=add]{(e.g., uniform or exponential)}.
+For simplicity, we also assume negligible transition times \chadded[id=add]{between activities} (i.e., $\beta_{AB}=1$)\chadded[id=add]{.
+This assumption can}\chdeleted[id=del]{, that could} be relaxed by capturing the transitions themselves as \chdeleted[id=del]{another activity}\chadded[id=add]{explicit activities}.

-In this work, we employed the Linear Non-Gaussian Acyclic Model (LiNGAM) algorithm, given its main assumptions hold in the typical configuration of a process event log, and in particular adhere to the distribution of time as a continuous variable and its arbitrary variance being non-Gaussian.
-These assumptions conform to the conventional modeling of business processes with activity durations drawn from uniform or exponential distributions, and also that cycles in a typical business process are finite and can be eliminated with techniques such as k-loop unrolling.
-Specifically, LiNGAM~\cite{shimizu2006linear} assumes that a causal model is composed of linear functions connecting the variables, and that there are no unobserved confounders.
+In this work, we employed the Linear Non-Gaussian Acyclic Model (LiNGAM) algorithm\chadded[id=add]{ for the discovery of the CBP}, given its main assumptions hold in the typical configuration of a process event log, and in particular adhere to \chadded[id=add]{non-Gaussian} distribution of time as a continuous variable \chdeleted[id=del]{and its arbitrary variance being non-Gaussian}.
+These assumptions conform to the conventional modeling of business processes with activity durations drawn from \chdeleted[id=del]{uniform or exponential}\chadded[id=add]{non-Gaussian} distributions, and also that cycles in a typical business process are finite and can be eliminated with techniques such as k-loop unrolling.
+Specifically, LiNGAM~\cite{shimizu2006linear} assumes that a causal model is composed of linear functions connecting the variables and that there are no unobserved confounders.
 Also, according to~\cite{hoyer2008nonlinear}, the linearity assumption can be in fact relaxed under additive noise assumption.